pbklink/motif-core/etc/motif-core.api.md

     protected createRenderValue(): StringRenderValue;
 }

+// Warning: (ae-missing-release-tag) "StringExplicitElementsEnumUiAction" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "StringExplicitElementsEnumUiAction" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export class StringExplicitElementsEnumUiAction extends ExplicitElementsEnumUiAction<string> {
+    constructor(valueRequired?: boolean);
+}

+// @public (undocumented)
+export namespace StringExplicitElementsEnumUiAction {
+    // (undocumented)
+    export interface ElementProperties {
+        // (undocumented)
+        caption: string;
+        // (undocumented)
+        element: string;
+        // (undocumented)
+        title: string;
+    }
+}

 // Warning: (ae-missing-release-tag) "StringFieldOverlapsScanCondition" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 // Warning: (ae-missing-release-tag) "StringFieldOverlapsScanCondition" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //